 Paprika-rubbed chicken thighs are nestled into Brussels sprouts and shallots and roasted on a sheet pan in the oven for an easy, delicious dinner.
 As the chicken thighs roast, the garlicky drippings flavor the Brussels sprouts and shallots.
 Simple one-pan cooking!
 Smoked paprika adds a touch of smoky flavor—look for it at supermarkets or in the bulk-spice section at natural-foods markets.
 Regular paprika can be used in its place, but doesn’t add the hint of smoke.

-- 1 lb fresh Brussel sprouts trimmed and halved (or quartered if large)
+- 1 lb fresh Brussels sprouts trimmed and halved (or quartered if large)

 - 3 Tbsp extra virgin olive oil divided